 3) Slice off a part of the clay, so that you can see to what extent they are mixed.

-4) Make your jar remembering that during the turning and while it is wet, you cannot see the pattern.
+4) Make your jar remembering that during the throwing and while it is wet, you cannot see the pattern.

 Some clay colors improve greatly with glazing.